 Sam received a BS in Marketing from the University of Arizona and an MBA from Stanford Graduate School of Business.
 In 1970, he began a career with Humble Oil/Exxon/ExxonMobil.
 He was a mathematical model builder, financial analyst, and information systems designer.

 Sam and his wife Joanne live in Baytown as do their three adult children and their families.
 He is also a satisfied client of the Bay Area Rehabilitation Center physical therapy services.

 Doug and his wife have been married for nearly 5 decades.
 They have two wonderful children and four grandchildren.
 Doug graduated from Bucknell University with a BS in Chemical Engineering and then Cornell University where he received a Masters in Chemical Engineering.
 He then started to work for Exxon Chemical Co.
 Over a 35-year career, he held several assignments in New Jersey, Texas and Singapore mostly in the manufacture of petrochemicals.
 His final two assignments were Plant Manager of the Baytown Olefins Plant and Manufacturing Director of the Singapore Chemical Plant.

-While he previously participated in several sports in his younger life, he now especially enjoys his four grandchildren in addition to golf, gardening and traveling.
+While he previously participated in several sports in his younger life, he now especially enjoys his five grandchildren in addition to golf, gardening and traveling.